callumnelson/battle-of-the-books/README.md

 ## How it works 📗

 To track their reading, students submit tickets for each book they finish.
-A ticket contains the book's title, author, and page count, as well as the student's 1-2 sentence review of their reading experience (did they like it? were they surprised by the plot twists?).
-Teachers can then review and approve the tickets students have submitted and, once approved, tickets count toward the class' total number of points (1 point per 200 pages read).
+A ticket contains the book's title, author, and page count, as well as the student's 1-2 sentence review of their reading experience (e.g. did they like it? were they surprised by the plot twists?).
+Teachers can then review and approve the tickets students have submitted.
+Once approved, tickets count toward the class' total number of points (1 point per 200 pages read).

 ## Getting started 🏁